scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _mono:

 Always use sharp monochrome text
-	Does not emulate NTSC artifacts for text
+	Does not emulate NTSC artifacts for text.

 	*monotext*